Add Nested Objectives to your Objectives

 See Add Objectives to the Focus Areas to know more on managing objectives.

-How does progress and health transfer to parent objective?
+How does progress and health transfer to the parent objective?

 When you add a nested objective, there's the usual flow of progress and health to the parent objective, i.e., average of all the success criteria - actions, measures, projects, nested and contributing objectives.